KanoComputing/eslint-config-kano/README.md

 ## Style Guide

-Use the [Airbnb Style Guide](https://github.com/airbnb/javascript) with the following modifications:
+We use the [Airbnb Style Guide](https://github.com/airbnb/javascript) and evolve the configuration with our own preferences

- * Use 4 spaces for indentation instead of 2
- * Allow leading underscore for identifiers.

 ## ESLint Configuration